lealceldeiro/gems/README.md

 * Tagged classes are verbose, error-prone, and inefficient.
 * A tagged class is just a pallid imitation of a class hierarchy.

+### Item 24: Favor static member classes over nonstatic

+* If you declare a member class that does not require access to an enclosing instance, always put the `static` modifier in its declaration.